ethereumjs/ethereumjs-monorepo/docs/classes/_account_.account.md

 *Defined in [account.ts:61](https://github.com/ethereumjs/ethereumjs-util/blob/master/src/account.ts#L61)*

-This constructor takes the values, validates and assigns them.
+This constructor assigns and validates the values.
 Use the static factory methods to assist in creating an Account from varying data types.

 **Parameters:**